Curandero: The purpose of curanderos

+Links to the supernatural

+Curanderos go beyond Western medicine, at times linking illness with spells, sorcery, god, or evil spirits.
+Mesoamerican culture believed the causes of illness to be binary, either natural or supernatural.
+These supernatural origins could be fright (susto), evil air or winds (mal aire), or aggressive sorcery.
+Because of this supernatural understanding of illness and the religious influence of the Catholic Inquisition, female folk healers were often conflated with brujas (witches).
+The Inquisition found such accusations to be plausible and worrisome as evidenced by the records of officials pursuing criminal cases against curanderas.
+The Inquisition was mostly concerned with the supernatural aspect of healers rather than the botanical or medicinal remedies that were used.
+In the case of María Garcia, the Inquisition's investigation into her began because of accusations from female residents in her community who alleged her to be practicing sorcery and accessing the supernatural.

+Gossip and the inquisition

+It was not unusual for the Inquisition to rely on gossip, even from unofficial sources, as reason to investigate a curandera.
+Gossip surrounding curanderas actively legitimized their powers in the community and enhanced their reputations, but this attention also drew the notice of colonial authorities.
+Community gossip "interacted and intersected" with colonial authorities.
+Tipped off by the gossip, officials searched and collected accounts, and used them in official records of the Inquisition court.
+Gossip in the community had two roles, functioning as a double-edged sword.
+It both legitimized women's power and provided the basis for their arrest.

 History in the United States

 Historically, in the United States, curanderos were only found in concentrated Amerindian populations.
 It was largely thought that curanderos mainly practiced in New Mexico and along the Mexico–United States border.
 However, recent historical research shows that the practice of curanderismo (traditional healing) was not restricted to the American Southwest.
 The practice of curanderismo was prevalent in the 1880s in Northeastern Tennessee.

 In the mid- to late 1970s the rise in ethnic minority and immigrant populations grew in tandem with the public presence of curanderos in areas outside of the historical geographic regions of the United States which had large Indigenous populations.
 Since the 1990s, it has become more commonplace to see curanderos in northern-tier cities in the United States.